List of Angel Witch members: 1990–2003

 In 1990, Heybourne moved to the United States and formed a new incarnation of Angel Witch with bassist Jon Torres and drummer Tom Hunting.
 The trio recorded the three-track demo Twist of the Knife, which remained unreleased until the Resurrection compilation in 2000.
 Adding rhythm guitarist Doug Piercy, the band planned a tour of the United States later in the year.
 However, due to legal issues regarding his immigration to the US, Heybourne was deported back to the UK.
 The band subsequently dissolved, as Heybourne returned to his full-time job as a tree surgeon.

 In 1997, Heybourne, Torres and Hunting reunited in the UK to record the Resurrection demo, which was included alongside 1990's Twist of the Knife and 1987's Psychopathic demos on the compilation of the same name.
 The group reformed officially in early 2000, with Heybourne joined by guitarist Keith Herzberg, bassist Richie Wicks and drummer Scott Higham.
 After issuing 2000: Live at the LA2 and recording the Halloween Session demo, Higham left in mid-2001.
 The group subsequently decided to disband, although by the following summer had reformed with the same lineup.

 The reformation of Heybourne, Herzberg, Wicks and Higham was short-lived, however, as in January 2003 the frontman announced a new lineup featuring guitarist Lee Altus and returning rhythm section Jon Torres and Tom Hunting.
 Within two months, Hunting had bowed out and been replaced by Altus's Heathen bandmate Darren Minter for a short run of shows.

 Since 2008

 After another five-year break, Kevin Heybourne reformed Angel Witch in 2008, adding new guitarist Chris Fullard, bassist Will Palmer and drummer Andy Prestidge.
 In September 2010, Fullard was replaced by Carcass guitarist Bill Steer.
 2012 saw the release of As Above, So Below, the group's first new studio material since 1998, and the following year saw Steer replaced by Tom Draper.
 By 2015, Draper had been replaced by Jimmy Martin, and the following year Fredrik Jansson had taken over on drums, following a brief stint by Alan French following Prestidge's departure.

 In 2019, Angel Witch released their fifth full-length studio album, Angel of Light.

+Bassist and keyboardist Kevin Riddles died on 4 July 2025, at the age of 68.